-- 1. Introduction - a.
+- 1. Introduction: - a.
 Background and definition of aeroacoustics - b.
 Linearity of acoustics - 2.
 Aspects of classical acoustic theory - a.
 Governing equations for 1-D acoustics - b.
 Governing equations for 3-D acoustics - c.
 1-D and spherically-symmetric acoustics in a medium at rest - d.
 Kovasznay's decomposition of linearized fluid fluctuations - e.
 Elements of solutions of Helmholtz equation - 3.
 Acoustic fluctuations in non-uniform media (sheared flows) - 4.
 Sources of aeroacoustic sound and their resultant fields - a.
 Non-uniqueness of source identified from measured sound field - b.
 Sound field of oscillating spheres (as elemental sources) - c.
 Introduction to generalized functions and Green's theory for solution of partial differential equations, as required in acoustics - d.
 Sound field due to monopole, dipole and quadrupole sources, their importance, and their relation with oscillating spheres - e.
 Analysis of sound due to moving sources - f.
 Reciprocal theorem in linear acoustics - 5.
-Kirchhoff's formula of linear acoustics in the presence of surfaces - 6.
-Lighthill's theory, and application to jet noise - 7.
-Ffowcs-Williams and Hawkings' formulation of nonlinear acoustics in the presence of surfaces - 8.
-Scattering of sound at an edge, as applicable to airfoil noise - 9.
+Computational aeroacoustics: Spatial discretization, time discretization, finite difference solutions of linearized Euler, implementation of boundary conditions - 6.
+Kirchhoff's formula of linear acoustics in the presence of surfaces - 7.
+Lighthill's theory, and application to jet noise - 8.
+Ffowcs-Williams and Hawkings' formulation of nonlinear acoustics in the presence of surfaces - 9.
+Scattering of sound at an edge, as applicable to airfoil noise - 10.
 Study of current literature on various topics of aeroacoustics

-Primary reference
+Primary references

 - Goldstein, M. E., Aeroacoustics, McGraw-Hill, 1976 - Crighton, D. G., Basic principles of aerodynamic noise generation, Prog.
-Aerospace Sci., 16(1), 1975 pp. 31-96
+Aerospace Sci.,